 Proper Disposing of Medications

-2. Add enough warm water to help them dissolve into a paste
+2. Add warm water to dissolve it into a paste.

-4. Bag and tie the container and place it in your black trash receptacle for normal collection
+4. Seal the container in a bag and place it in your black trash receptacle for regular collection.

 Was this page helpful?